 Mark also writes professionally both online and offline and has written for Yachting World.

 Fierce Turtle is not linked to nor is it in any way accredited by the splendid folk at Clipper Ventures.
-All opinion is our own.
+All opinion is my own.

 This blog is entirely free.
 However, if you'd like to make a small contribution towards web hosting costs it'd be very much appreciated.